CU-Robotics/buff-code/buffpy/README.md

 Each robot configuration contains the executables that buffpy builds and any other `ros nodes` (TODO link ros wiki) that you want to run.

-The configurations also contain program setup data for all `nodes`.
+The configurations also contain program setup data for all `nodes` and firmware.

 A `node` is a process or thread in the software pipeline.
 Projects produce executables, run spawns them.
 You can remove buffpy from the picture by manually bulding all the necesary projects and copying the products to a location known by some process spawner (could be a simple as a bash script, run `./file_path &` to spawn a process in the background).